1. Who do I contact for admission information?

 Yes; all required PED courses will be offered at least once in each calendar year (i.e., summer through summer).
 Also, any projected change in course scheduling will be mailed directly to the students as soon as decisions are made so that you can plan ahead based on personal and coaching responsibilities.
 However, to assume that you can, and will, get all courses exactly when you desire them and on exact day or days is unrealistic and impractical.

-In order to complete graduation requirements, all graduate candidates must successfully complete a written comprehensive examination, which will be scheduled and administered through the Office of Graduate Studies.
+In order to complete graduation requirements, all graduate candidates must successfully complete an oral comprehensive examination, which will be scheduled and administered through the graduate program director.
 Comprehensive exams must be taken in the semester in which the graduate student completes his/her course work.